Master of Science in Law FAQs

 Online courses incorporate a combination of synchronous and asynchronous activities, including regular engagement with faculty and peers.
 Due to the interactive nature of the courses, students must engage on a weekly (or sometimes even daily) basis – it is not possible to save up work and do it all in one sitting or at the end of the course.

 In a typical week, there would be required reading, video content to review, asynchronous discussion boards, and assessments (e.g. assignments or quizzes).
-Each course also includes 2-4 synchronous sessions, during which all students are required to be in “class” (via the Zoom a video platform) at a designated time.
+Each course also includes 2-4 synchronous sessions, during which all students are required to be in “class” (via the Zoom platform) at a designated time.
 (Dates and times of synchronous sessions are posted in advance.)
 Many classes also include group projects and/or regular knowledge-checks.
-To be successful in the online format, students need to be self-motivated, organized, and willing to regularly communicate with the instructors and other students.
+To be successful in the MSL online degree format, students need to be self-motivated, organized, and willing to regularly communicate with the instructors and other students.

 What are the technical requirements for the MSL online format?